griffithlab/civic-panel/docs/Sequence samples.rst

 Amplicon Enrichment
 >>>>>>>>>>>>>>>>>>>>>>>

-Amplicon enrichment uses a slightly different strategy for amplification of regions of interest.
-This method uses two probes that flank the region of interest and PCR occurs between the designed probes .
+Amplicon enrichment uses a slightly different strategy for enrichment of regions of interest.
+Instead of hybridization based capture, regions of interest are amplified by PCR using sets of primer sequences designed to target regions of interest.
 Reagents that use amplicon sequencing include: `QIAGEN <https://www.qiagen.com/us/products/ngs/ngs-life-sciences/dna-amplicon-sequencing/>`_, `Illumina <https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/amplicon-sequencing.html>`_, and others.
 An example of the process of amplicon enrichment is shown below:

 .. image:: images/Amplicon_capture.png